Campusoft/knowledge_base/architecture/authentication.md

 - profile 	Returns claims that represent basic profile information, including name, family_name, given_name, middle_name, nickname, picture, and updated_at.

 - email 	Returns the email claim, which contains the user's email address, and email_verified, which is a boolean indicating whether the email address was verified by the user.

+- offline_access When a user approves the offline_access scope, your app can receive refresh tokens from the Microsoft identity platform token endpoint.
+Refresh tokens are long-lived.
+Your app can get new access tokens as older ones expire.

 ## Library or Product